dailybruin/interactive.2014.wake-of-the-storm/_posts/2014-09-07-planes-taxis-jeepneys-and-trikes.md

 ---
 Traveling around a foreign country can be a little daunting.

 The public transit system is confusing and intimidating.
-Even the airports are a little unfamiliar.
+Even the airports are a bit unfamiliar.

 {% figure_img 1 caption %}